miguel-lamazares/miguel-lamazares/README.md

 ###

-<p align="left">## 🚀 Projects<br>🏎️ DrifWiki – A challenge to create an interactive website with animations, providing dynamic car-related content.<br><br>♟️ Chess Game in C – A chess game with full rule implementation and challenge modes.</p>
+<p align="left"><h3> 🚀 Projects</h3><br>🏎️ DrifWiki – A challenge to create an interactive website with animations, providing dynamic car-related content.<br><br>♟️ Chess Game in C – A chess game with full rule implementation and challenge modes.</p>

 ###